HamishW27/Football-Match-Outcome-Prediction/README.md

     return pd.merge(df, elo, on='Link')
 ```

+In my report, I've described relationships which may affect a team's likelihood of winning.
+These include whether a team is playing at home or away, their recently performance as

 ## Milestone 2

 At this stage, I'd extracted the elo of each team and added it to the dataframe as well as specific information about each team.
 I then remove non-numerical information so as to prepare the data for machine learning.